Danko-Lab/clipnet/README.md

     -o data/test_quantity_shap.npz \
     -m clipnet_models/ \
     -a quantity \
-    -v -c
+    -v

 # -c maybe needed to avoid precision errors.
 ```

 Note that while CLIPNET accepts two-hot encoded sequences to accomodate heterozygous positions, attributions are much more interpretable when using a haploid/fully homozygous genome, so we recommend avoiding heterozygous positions for attributions.
 Also note that these are actual contribution scores, as opposed to hypothetical contribution scores.
 Specifically, non-reference nucleotides are set to zero.
+To return attribution scores for all nucleotides, use the `-y` flag.

 #### Discovering epistatic motifs